Associated Equipment Company: ACLO

-ACLO (supposed to be the acronym of Associated Company Lorries and Omnibuses) was the brand name used by AEC in Latin America and in Spain to sell all their products.
+ACLO (Associated Company Lorries & Omnibuses) was the brand name used by AEC in Latin America and in Spain to sell all their products.

 ACLOs were principally found in Argentina, Brazil, and particularly in Uruguay, where there were two ACLO fleets (150 buses in total) built by Verheul in the Netherlands on the Regal Mark IV chassis.
 They were interesting buses, faster than Leyland Tiger in use by other fleets.
 It was said at the time (early '60s) that the main reason was inter-urban gearing instead of purely urban gearing present in Leylands.
 An interesting feature was the preselector gear-change, similar to those in Leyland buses, controlled by a small gated lever installed by the steering wheel, with a reversed gate, with first gear to the right and up, and fourth gear to the bottom and left.
 In Argentina, 25 Verheul buses also built on the Regal Mark IV chassis were sold in 1961.

 In Spain, ACLOs could be seen mainly as double-deck buses in Barcelona, and as line coaches in ALSA fleet.

 UTIC-AEC

-In Portugal, the AEC vehicles, mainly coaches and buses but also lorries, were assembled and bodied by UTIC, a large coachbuilding firm based in Lisbon and Oporto, and were marketed under the UTIC-AEC badge.
-AEC based vehicles were market leaders in Portugal, for instance, by the time of creation of Rodoviária Nacional, in 1975, those accounted for 67,5% of the more than 2500 buses and coaches inherited fleet.
-Production remained strong throughout the late 1970s and would cease in the autumn of 1980.
+In Portugal, the AEC vehicles, mainly coaches and buses but also lorries, were assembled and bodied by UTIC, a large coachbuilding firm based in Lisbon and Porto, and were marketed under the UTIC-AEC badge.
+AEC based vehicles were market leaders in Portugal, for instance, by the time of creation of Rodoviária Nacional, in 1975, those accounted for 67.5% of the more than 2500 buses and coaches inherited fleet.
+Production remained strong throughout the late 1970s and would cease in the end of 1980.

 From 1971 to 1973 the Loughborough based dealer Moseley imported nine UTIC U2043 coaches which were marketed as the Moseley Continental Tagus.
 They were mechanically equivalent to a rear-engined Reliance or a coach version of the Swift 691 which AEC had planned but never marketed.
 They were expensive to buy new and the square sided styling looked dated to British eyes in the age of the Elite and Dominant coaches, thus they were slow selling.
 These were probably the only right hand drive coaches built by UTIC.
 At the time Moseley also marketed Salvador Caetano Coaches under its own name.

 Barreiros AEC

 In the late 1950s, Spanish government restrictions on imports reduced AEC sales in Spain to virtually nil.
 As a consequence, AEC approached a Spanish truck manufacturer, Barreiros Diesel, to jointly produce buses and coaches based on AEC designs.
-The venture started in 1961, used Barreiros AEC as brand name, disregarding ACLO, and seemed very promising; production of the AEC off-road dump trucks being planned too.
+The venture started in 1961, used Barreiros AEC as brand name, disregarding ACLO, and seemed promising; production of the AEC off-road dump trucks being planned too.
 Nevertheless, the Leyland takeover in 1962 soon undermined the agreement, as Leyland was partnering with Barreiros's Spanish arch-rival, Pegaso; and eventually Barreiros looked for another collaborator in the bus arena, signing in 1967 an agreement with Belgian company Van Hool.